Skip to main content

 Enabling the VoiceAgent Feature

-• A VoiceAgents section will appear in the main Dashboard menu.
+Once activated, the VoiceAgents section will appear in the main menu of your Dashboard.

 Creating & Configuring a VoiceAgent